My interest in stocks began in the mid-80s, but I didn't make my first investment until 1993.

 Suffice it to say, with the knowledge gleaned from Risk/Reward Charts, we can take advantage of normal market volatility, instead of being shaken by it.

 Occasionally, I will warn readers when the market feels frothy, as I did in late-2013's "Stock Market Yellow Alert".
-These alerts aren't calls to run for the hills and sell your favorite stocks (especially if they aren't high in their Risk/Reward Channels).
-Rather, you should use these alerts to position yourself to comfortably ride the potential storm ahead.
-I say potential, because again... nobody can call corrections with long-term consistency.
+Remember, I am not a market timer, trader, or short-term investor.
+Accordingly, Yellow Alerts aren't calls to run for the hills and sell your favorite stocks (especially if they aren't high in their Risk/Reward Channels).
+Rather, you should view a Yellow Alert as a "proceed-with-caution" signal to position yourself to comfortably weather a potential storm.
+I say "potential" because (once again) nobody can call corrections with long-term consistency.

-Thus, when I'm concerned about the market, I will short the market (or sell my ETFs) not my favorite stocks.
+That being said, when I'm concerned about the market, I will short the market, sell my ETFs, and/or sell call options.
+Unless the Risk/Reward Charts say otherwise, I do not want to sell my favorite stocks.

 Worst of all, when stocks are falling, fear will compel you to look for reasons to justify that fear.
 For example, when my picks are falling for no apparent reason, innumerable readers will flood my inbox with comments like, "Insiders are selling.
 Something must be wrong!"